Drag0nSlay/Phishing-Email-Analyzer/README.md

 Swift Incident Response: Strategies for Effective Defense is a cybersecurity project developed under the **Experimental Project-Based Learning (EPBL) initiative by SmartBridge**.
 It focuses on detecting and analyzing phishing emails to enhance incident response capabilities.

 ## Project Description
-Phishing Email Analyzer is a Python-based tool that extracts and analyzes email headers, checks SPF/DKIM/DMARC records, and verifies URLs using VirusTotal to detect phishing attempts.
+Phishing Email Analyzer is a **CLI-Based Python tool** that extracts and analyzes email headers, checks SPF/DKIM/DMARC records, and verifies URLs using VirusTotal to detect phishing attempts.
 A sample phishing email (`test_sample_message.eml`) is included for testing and better experience.

 ## Features
 - Extract sender details from email headers